 Park the Motorcycle at an Angle to the Curb

 The best way to park your motorcycle is at an angle to the curbside.
 This will help keep your bike from tipping over and avoid any damage to the bike or yourself.
-It’s also a good idea to put down a kickstand pad to help protect your bike’s finish.
-When parking on a slope, be sure to park with the front wheel uphill.
-This will help keep your motorcycle from rolling away.
+Usually the best angle to the curb is between 45 and 55 degree.
+You don’t need to get your compass but remember to park at an angle that will make it easier for you to merge in the lane when it’s time to leave.

 Go for the Side Stand Position

 This will allow you to keep the bike from falling over.
-In the heat, put something underneath, otherwise, it can go into the molten asphalt and fold, resulting in the bike will fall.
-If you don’t have anything to put under it, make sure it’s against the white marking line; it gets less hot and holds up better.
+In the heat, put something underneath, otherwise, it can go into the molten asphalt and fold, resulting in the bike falling.
+If you don’t have anything to put under it, you can try if it’s safe to put it on the white marking line; it gets less hot and holds up better.

 How to Keep Your Motorcycle From Falling Down While Parked on a Hill

 Many people do not even pay attention and put their bike is not stable.
 At first glance, it seems to be standing level, but as soon as the wind blows on it or someone touches it slightly, it falls down.
 Always make sure that your bike is stable.

 The fewer bikes in the parking lot, the easier it is to park your bike.
 At motorcycle parties and all sorts of hangouts, when motorcycles are in close rows, park incredibly responsibly.
 It is better to roll the bike into a narrow place with your hands than, having made a mistake, to fall up the entire line.

 I never get tired of repeating – Forget neutral gear forever when parked.
 When parking on a hill, the bike must be in gear.
 Believe me, this will keep your bike and you safe.

 How to Get Your Motorcycle Out of a Parking Spot on a Hill